 Conspicuous consumption is the act of displaying ostentatious wealth to gain status and reputation in society.
 The theory was first discussed by American economist and sociologist Thorstein Veblen in his book, “The Theory of the Leisure Class,” in 1899.

 In his book, Veblen says that the need to consume goods in order to flaunt one’s wealth goes back to the tribal period; although the objects of consumption have changed since then, the concept of flamboyant ownership has essentially remained the same.

 There are many reasons why people conspicuously consume; some say it is a result of capitalism as societies became more industrialized, while others believe that the goods we consume and own define who we are as a person.

 The theory of conspicuous consumption helps us understand the important role of consumption in the growth of economic markets and modern society’s obsession with material possessions.

 Breaking Down Conspicuous Consumption

 There are many theories on conspicuous consumption, the first of which was developed by Thorstein Veblen.
 He claimed that there was a direct relationship between a person’s material possessions and their status in society.
 The “pecuniary strength” of an individual portrayed honor and esteem in a community.
 It involved lavish consumption of luxury goods such as jewelry.

-Moreover, Veblen claimed the goods consumed by such individuals was wasteful and did not hold any useful value to the buyer.
+Moreover, Veblen claimed the goods consumed by such individuals were wasteful and did not hold any practical useful value to the buyer.
 He termed consumption of the goods as a conspicuous waste.